-These Blueberry Pancakes with Quark and Wheatgerm are healthy and so easy to make you can enjoy them everyday – they make a great Sunday brunch item too!
+These Healthy Blueberry Pancakes with Quark & Wheatgerm are so easy to make you can enjoy them everyday – they make a great Sunday brunch item too!

 I hope this recipe is what she is looking for.
 It has no added sugar and is very low in fat (quark is actually fat free).
 I’ve also used wheatgerm, which is rich in folic acid and Vitamin E. There is no need to use an electric mixer and the pancakes are ready in minutes.
 Once the batter is ready it is important to cook the pancakes straight away to prevent the blueberries from thawing.
 Enjoy!